BATTLE OF THE CORAL SEA

 On 18 April 1942 Colonel Doolittle launched his daring bombing raid on Tokyo, Yokohama, Kobe and Kyoto using B-25 Mitchell bombers launched from the decks of US aircraft carriers.
 In fact General Tojo was flying back to Tokyo at the time of Doolitle's daring raid and his aircraft had to take evasive action to avoid an unfamiliar brown twin-engined aircraft which the crew told a worried Tojo was a land-based American Mitchell bomber.

 As a result of Doolittle's air raid, the Japanese changed their priorities in readiness for the invasion of Midway.
 The Japanese knew that the Americans only had four aircraft carriers in the Pacific Ocean.
 They knew that two of these carriers were used in Doolittle's raid on 18 April.
-Japanese intelligence knew that USS Lexington was in Pearl Harbor so that left only one aircraft carrier, the Yorktown in the South Pacific.
+Japanese intelligence knew that USS LEXINGTON CV-2 was in Pearl Harbor so that left only one aircraft carrier, the USS YORKTOWN CV-5 in the South Pacific.

-Based on this they decided to downgrade the Combined Fleet support for the Port Moresby Invasion to just a Task Force support and at the same time the 300 aircraft air-raid on Townsville was removed from their plans.
+Based on this, the Japanese decided to downgrade the Combined Fleet support for the Port Moresby Invasion to just a Task Force support and at the same time the 300 aircraft air-raid on Townsville was removed from their plans.
 (Wheh!!!)
 The Japanese despatched only two aircraft carriers, Zaikaku and Shokaku, and the light carrier Shoho to support the invasion of Port Moresby.
 The rest of the Japanese fleet would make preparations for the invasion of Midway.

 Ground forces along the Queensland coast and in the Port Moresby area were put on alert.
 The Australia Army's 42nd Battalion was responsible for patrolling the coast line near Townsville.
 They were part of a defence scheme for the Kyber Pass through which the northern rail line ran to Townsville.
 No one in the Battalion had yet been issued with ammunition.
 But, during the Battle of the Coral Sea, from 4th to 8th May 1942, they were each issued with 20 rounds of ammunition and sent to the coast near Alligator Creek, just south of Townsville, and told to fix bayonets and face out to sea.